dpetrova/ML-with-JS/README.md

 # 04 Regression

+### Linear Regression using Gradient descent algorithm with TensorFlow

 y = b + x1m1 + x2m2 + ... + xnmn

-Linear Regression using Gradient descent algorithm with TensorFlow

 1. Pick starting values of coefficients "b" and "m"
-2. Calculate the slope of MSE with respect to "b" and "m"
+2. Calculate the slope of MSE with respect to "b" and "m's"
 3. Multiply the slope by learning rate
-4. Update coefficients "b" and "m"
+4. Update coefficients "b" and "m's"

+### Logistic Regression for Binary Classification

+sigmoid equation:
+y = 1 / (1 + e^-(m.x + b))

+1. Encode label values as eithr "0" or "1"
+2. Pick starting values of coefficients "b" and "m's"
+3. Calculate the slope of Cross Entropy (metric of how bad we guessed)
+4. Multiply the slope by learning rate
+5. Update coefficients "b" and "m's"